 Pro tip: Your initial fraud alert entitles you to a free credit report from each bureau.
 Your extended alert entitles you to a second and third free credit report.

 You already receive one free report each year, which you can claim through AnnualCreditReport.com.
 When you call the credit bureaus they might forward you to that; make sure you are aware of all the other avenues.
 This includes a free report for placing the initial fraud alert, two more for the extended alert, and then the typical free annual credit report.

-When dealing with creditors your mileage may vary — some are angry over their loss, others have tedious internal reporting processes, and a few even do not believe you are innocent.
+When dealing with creditors your mileage may vary.
 With possible hostility involved, it’s always good to remember you have a few rights to protect you when working with them.

 Some rights you might want to express when handling creditors include:

 You are entitled to full disclosure from the creditor.
 This includes everything from new account applications to transaction statements.
 In order to get these documents, you must first excuse yourself of guilt — to do so, send your request with a copy of your FTC Identity Theft Affidavit and your identity theft police report.

 When making your request, you will have better luck if you ask the company to deliver the documents to your local police.
 That way, it can be entered into your identity theft police report and you can go in and request a printout for your own records.
 Also, by requesting this the creditor will not have to worry about whether the person on the phone is the real you.

 Now you need to put an end to the debt collectors that are doing you no favors.
 You have the right to ask by mail that they stop contacting you.
 Send them a letter with that request, and most likely, they will oblige.